-The District previously submitted comments to the City in response to the City's Notice of Preparation ("NOP") and Initial Study ("Initial Study"), on January 10, 2020.
-The District likewise attended and submitted oral comments during a scoping session held for the Project in December of 2019.
-A copy of the District's January comment letter (referred to as the "Prior Comment Letter") is attached hereto, and incorporated herein by this reference.
+The District previously submitted comments to the City in response to the City's Notice of Preparation ("NOP") and Initial Study ("Initial Study"), on July 15, 2019.
+A copy of the District's July, 2019 comment letter (referred to as the "Prior Comment Letter") is attached hereto, and incorporated herein by this reference.

-Through both Prior Comment Letter and the District's oral comments, the District specifically requested that the Draft EIR include a description and evaluation of certain information needed to determine whether impacts related to schools are potentially significant.
-The Prior Comment Letter contains six general areas the District believes must be addressed by the Draft EIR in order to adequately evaluate the school impacts: population, housing, transportation/traffic, noise, air quality, and public services (including schools).
-Within those categories, the District described 27 subcategories that it requested be evaluated in the Draft EIR.
-Most of the subcategories were nevertheless not addressed at all in the Draft EIR, and the ones that were addressed received no more than a cursory review.
+Through the Prior Comment Letter, the District specifically requested that the Draft EIR include a description and evaluation of certain information needed to determine whether impacts related to schools are potentially significant.
+Through the Prior Comment Letter, the District raised numerous concerns regarding the Project's potential impacts related to transportation, circulation, traffic, noise, population, housing, and the District's provision of its public services.
+Most of the concerns raised by the District were not addressed in the Draft EIR, and the ones that were addressed received no more than a cursory review.
 Because such information and environmental analysis was not included in the Draft EIR, the document is inadequate as set forth in more detail below.